eclipse-openj9/openj9-docs/docs/vgclog_examples.md

 The heap memory allocation at the end of the increment is as follows:

 - The heap now has 2864 MB(3,003,121,664 B) of memory available compared to the 856 MB available at the start of the increment.
-The increment reclaimed 2,008 MB of memory in the heap, which is slightly less than the size of the eden space, as expected.
+The increment reclaimed 2,008 MB of memory in the heap, which is slightly less than the size of the eden space, as is typically the case.

 - The eden space is recorded to have 100% memory available as free memory.
 (The eden space, which consists of regions containing the newest objects allocated, has been fully recreated by reclaiming almost all of the eden regions - some objects from eden regions always survive - and assigning some other empty regions of the heap to the eden space).